re-data/re-data/docs/docs/reference/metrics/base_metrics.md

 ### freshness
 #### [(source code)](https://re-data.github.io/dbt-re-data/#!/macro/macro.re_data.re_data_metric_freshness)

 Information about the latest record in a given time frame.
-Suppose we are calculating the `freshness` metric in the table above for the time window `[2021-09-01T00:00:00, 2021-09-02T00:00:00)`.
+Suppose we calculate the `freshness` metric in the table above for the time window `[2021-09-01T00:00:00, 2021-09-02T00:00:00)`.
 We observe that the latest record in that time frame appears in row 9 with `created_at=2021-09-01T20:00:00`. `freshness` is the difference between the end of the time window and the latest record in the time frame in seconds.
-For this example described, freshness would be calculated as
+For this example described, re_data would calculate freshness as:

 ```
 2021-09-02T00:00:00 - 2021-09-01T20:00:00 = 14400
 ```